Patients are booked in order of priority based on age or clinical vulnerability - please see below for information.

 Therefore please still follow the rules, even if you (or your family and friends) have had the covid jab.

 If you've recently tested positive for coronavirus – even if you have no symptoms – you should wait until 4 weeks after the date you were tested before getting the vaccine.
+This applies to any patient, including those in care homes who have recently developed covid.

 We strongly encourage all eligible patients to have the covid jab, in line with national guidance to protect not only yourselves but also those around you.
 However if you are certain that you do not want the jab, please ring us and let us know and we will exclude you from any invites for the jab.

-We would kindly ask that you review the FAQs document from Joined Up Care Derbyshire and check the very useful leaflets below before you give us a call - we remain as busy as ever dealing with ongoing clinical work during this pandemic and calling us about this will block urgent calls coming in.
+We would kindly ask that you review the extensive FAQs document from Joined Up Care Derbyshire and check the very useful leaflets below before you give us a call - we remain as busy as ever dealing with ongoing clinical work during this pandemic and calling us about this will block urgent calls coming in.

 Please see leaflets below.